SkoolSaver/ISTH-website/DEVELOPER_GUIDE.md

 ### Avoiding Conflicts

 - Work in your assigned page directory within `app/pages/`
+- Work on your assigned branch (`anshu-dev`, `dhanraj-dev`, or `aryan-dev`)
 - Coordinate on common components
 - Use separate feature branches
 - All pages are organized under `app/pages/` to keep the structure clean

+### Git Workflow

+- Always work on your assigned developer branch
+- Never commit directly to `main` or `deploy` branches
+- Create pull requests to merge changes
+- `deploy` branch is managed via PRs only
+- `main` branch is an artifact fallback and should not be edited directly

 ## Questions?